MasterprojectRK/DNN-pCC/README.md

 conda install -c anaconda click=7.1.2 tensorflow-gpu=2.2.0
 ```

+## Input data requirements

+* Hi-C matrix / matrices in cooler format for training.
+Cooler files must be single resolution (e.g. 25kbp).
+Multi-resolution files (mcool) are not supported.
+* Chromatin features in bigwig format for training.
+Chromatin features and Hi-C matrix for training should be from the same cell line and must use the same reference genome.
+File extension must be 'bigwig', 'bigWig' or 'bw'.
+* Chromatin features in bigwig format for test / prediction.
+Chromatin features for prediction must be the same as for training, but of course for the cell line to be predicted.
+The basic file names must be the same as for training.
+See example usage for details.

 ## Usage
 DNN-pCC consists of two modules, training and prediction.
-The training module builds and trains a neural network using an existing Hi-C matrix and a selected number of chromatin factors as inputs.
+The training module builds and trains a neural network using an existing Hi-C matrix and a selected number of chromatin features as inputs.
-The prediction module takes the trained network, inputs the chromatin factors
+The prediction module takes the trained network, inputs the chromatin features
 e.g. from a different cell line or chromosome and thus predicts the
 interaction matrix for the given cell line or chromosome.